dinhdiep/MONOD2/README.md

 2. LCT_simulation
 3. NCP_simulation

-Finally, we can run features selection and tumor load estimation using the simulated data files.
+Next, we can run features selection and tumor load estimation using the simulated data files.
 The script for tumor load estimation have the following usage.

 ```
 tumor_load_estimation.sh [rdata file] [colon cancer simulation table] [lung cancer simulation table] [list of normal plasma training samples] [number of simulations]